Sentoryū Henri: Fighting style

 Sentoryū favoured pushing and thrusting techniques, winning most of his matches by oshi dashi (push out), hatakikomi (slap down) or hikiotoshi (pull down).

 Mixed martial arts and kickboxing career

 After his retirement from sumo, Sentoryū tried his luck at mixed martial arts.
 He was recommended for PRIDE in April 2004 by Chiyotaikai Ryūji, who saw Akebono Taro make such transition a year before.

 He had six wins and sixteen losses in his first 23 fights.
-He styles himself Henry "Sentoryu" Miller.
+He styled himself Henry "Sentoryu" Miller.
 He made an agreement with World Victory Road and fought Yoshihiro Nakao.
-On 25 December 2010 he faced Yoichi Babaguchi (former sekiwake Wakashoyo) in the first ever K-1 kickboxing match between former sekitori.
+On December 25, 2010 he faced Yoichi Babaguchi (former sekiwake Wakashoyo) in the first ever K-1 kickboxing match between former sekitori.
 There was an edge to the match because Miller blamed Babaguchi for an injury he sustained in a sumo bout between the two in November 1994 (his debut juryo tournament).
 Miller won the match in the first round.

+Death

+Sentoryū died at a hospital in Tokyo, on the night of January 29, 2026, at the age of 56.
+He suffered from serious lung disease in his later years.